Home » Recipes » Biscuits and Cookies » Biscotti » Espresso Chocolate Chip Biscotti Recipe

 Biscotti recipe ingredients in a bowl

 Make a well in the dry ingredients.
-Add the eggs, coffee extract, and vanilla extract and use a bench scraper to combine.
+Add the eggs, coffee extract, and vanilla extract and use a bench scraper to combine, working the ingredients together until a soft, sticky dough forms.

 Dry ingredients in a bowl